ipaddress 1.2.0

 394 *

-395 * @param[in] ip A uint_type_ipv4 (uint32_t) representing the IPv4 address.
+395 * @param[in] bytes A pointer to the raw bytes representing the IP address.

 409 */